 Experts say that concern is less of an issue these days, since parents are choosing a greater diversity of names overall – for example, the percentage of girls given a “top 10” name dropped from around 25 percent in 1945 to 8 percent in 2007, Live Science reports.

 Still, many parents are cautious about choosing a so-called “popular” name.
-If that’s the case for you, consider these top-ranking names in Michigan and some similar alternatives.
+If that’s the case for you, consider these top-ranking names.

 This post was originally published in 2019 and is updated regularly.